-The purpose of a declaration of security (DOS) is to ensure agreement is reached between the vessel and the marine facility and/or with other vessels with which it interfaces.
+The purpose of a DOS is to ensure agreement is reached between the vessel and the marine facility and/or with other vessels with which it interfaces.
 The Marine Facility Security Officer (MFSO) is responsible for ensuring a declaration of security is completed when a vessel is in port and interfaces with their facility.

-According to the MTSR, a Declaration of Security (DOS) must be completed:
+According to the MTSR, a DOS must be completed:

-- When the marine facility and vessel are operating at different MARSEC Levels - When either the marine facility and/or vessel does not have an approved security plan by a contracting government - When the interface involves a cruise ship, a vessel carrying certain dangerous goods (CDC) or there is loading or transfer of certain dangerous cargos (CDC) - Whenever the MFSO and/or SSO identify security concerns about the interface and request a DOS to be completed security.
-The local government sets the security level and ensures to inform port state and ships prior to entering the port or when berthed in the port.
+- When the marine facility and vessel are operating at different MARSEC Levels. - When either the marine facility and/or vessel does not have an approved security plan by a contracting government. - When the interface involves a cruise ship, a vessel carrying certain dangerous goods or there is loading or transfer of certain dangerous cargos. - Whenever the MFSO and/or SSO identify security concerns about the interface and request a DOS to be completed.